BenJaminJackson1/New-Skills-Lab-62/.ipynb_checkpoints/README-checkpoint.md

 # New-Skills-Lab-6
 Partners: Ben Jackson, Julian Reinstein
-Ben's program made a program to "celebrate someones birthday"
+Ben's program made a program to "celebrate someone's birthday."

-Julian's made a program that asked for an integer and multiplied it
+Julian's program asks for an integer and multiplies it.